Review by Basil Ransome-Davies

 The day my review copy of Cari Mora arrived I spent the afternoon strolling on Morecambe’s splendid promenade.
 The view across the Bay from the Naples of the North is elevating even in dull weather.
 Hitting Morrisons for a light shop, as you do, I was overwhelmed at the entrance by multiple stacked copies of Cari Mora for a tenner – half the jacket price.
-What precisely is the promotional nexus between publishers and supermarket chains I do not know, but Morecambe is a culturally alive town and I can envisage this offer (Cari Mora was £20 on Amazon at the time) being snapped up.
+What precisely is the promotional nexus between publishers and supermarket chains I do not know, but Morecambe is a culturally alive town and I can envisage this offer (Cari Mora is currently £20 on Amazon) being snapped up.

 Whether the dedicated Harris fan will like it is another matter.
 A quick survey of critical and reader reviews discloses a bottom-heavy spread of opinion with a strong freight of disappointment.
 Publishers Weekly was sniffy and a rather smartass review in the Washington Post sneered that ‘this creaky thriller constantly slips on banana peels of its own unintentional comedy’.
 Are the negatives because this is the author’s first novel since Hannibal Rising (2006), a small eternity in which readers inevitably foster personal expectations and appetites, and it does not feature Hannibal Lecter?
 Or because he is off-song, behind the beat, a declining talent?